-Asynchronous communication means any form of communication where you aren’t expecting a reply in real time.
-Even though teams typically prioritize synchronous—or real-time—communication, asynchronous communication can increase productivity, help your team make better decisions, and boost cross-functional visibility on key project info.
-Learn how to use asynchronous communication on your team.
+Asynchronous communication is when you send a communication without expecting an immediate response.
+Even though teams typically prioritize synchronous—or real-time, face-to-face—communication, asynchronous communication can increase productivity, help your team make better decisions, and boost cross-functional visibility on key projects.
+An effective team uses both synchronous and asynchronous communication—learn which to use when and improve communication on your team.

-You already use asynchronous tools to communicate every day.
-But you don’t just need the tools—you also need to know how to use them effectively.
-The true benefit of asynchronous communication comes when you can leverage collaboration to get the most out of your time at work.
-With the right system, you can get your most important work done and hit your goals—without constant distractions.
+Asynchronous work gives team members the time and space to focus on skilled work.
+But the true benefit of asynchronous communication comes when you can leverage collaboration to get the most out of your time at work.
+With the right asynchronous system, you can get your most important work done and hit your goals—with fewer back-and-forth or distractions.
 Here’s how.

 Asynchronous communication is any type of communication where two people aren’t expected to be present and available at the exact same time.
 Basically, this means that when you send an asynchronous message, you don’t expect an immediate response.